Chapel Street

 1903

-The Victorian School can be seen at the end of Chapel Street and on the right is the dwelling demolished when, in 1935, the Bricklayers Arms moved from its original location at the junction of High Street and Plomer Green Lane.
+On the right is the dwelling demolished when, in 1935, the Bricklayers Arms moved from its original location at the junction of High Street and Plomer Green Lane.
 At the time the only official entrance to the school was at the far end of Chapel Street.
+The census records show the street as being the first to be named in Downley.

 Early 1900s